microsoft/responsible-ai-toolbox-genbit/README.md

 # GenBit: Gender Bias in Text Tool

-The main goal of the Gender Bias Tool (GenBiT) is to analyze corpora and compute metrics that give insights into the gender bias present in a corpus.
+The main goal of the Gender Bias Tool (**G**en**B**i**t**) is to analyze corpora and compute metrics that give insights into the gender bias present in a corpus.
 The computations in this tool are based primarily on ideas from Shikha Bordia and Samuel R. Bowman, "[Identifying and reducing gender bias in word-level language models](https://arxiv.org/abs/1904.03035)" in the NAACL 2019 Student Research Workshop.

 GenBit is a tool that helps determine if gender is uniformly distributed across data by measuring the strength of association between a pre-defined list of gender definition words and other words in the corpus via co-occurrence statistics.
 The key metric it produces (the genbit_score) gives an estimate of the strength of association, on average, of any word in the corpus with a male or female gender definition word.
 The metrics that it provides can be used to identify gender bias in a data set to enable the production and use of more balanced datasets for training, tuning and evaluating machine learning (ML) models.
 It can also be used as a stanadlone corpus analysis tool.